CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 It has to be tested regularly if the data backup works as desired, especially if backed up data can be replayed without problems.

 All users should be informed about the data protection rules in order to be able to point out any shortcomings (for example, too short a time interval for their needs) or to make individual additions (for example, intermediate mirroring of important data on the own disk).
 Also, informing users about how long the data is re-playable is important.
-For example, if only two generations are kept with weekly full backup, depending on the time of the loss only two to three weeks remain time to perform the re-recording.
+For example, if only two generations are kept with weekly full backup, depending on the time of the loss only two to three weeks remain time to make the re-recording.

 If only the network shares are backed up with networked clients, it must be ensured that the data to be backed up is regularly transferred by the users or automatically transferred there.
 It is better if all data is stored exclusively on the network drives.
 For major changes to IT systems or the information network, the backup process must be adapted accordingly.